ozancinar/poolr/README.md

 ## Description

-The `poolR` package is a collection of functions for pooling the results (usually p-values) of tests, which may possibly be dependent.
+The `poolR` package is a collection of functions for pooling the results (i.e., p-values) of tests, which may possibly be dependent.

 ## Meta